nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

    Distance-dependent and randomized weights and delays.
 See text for details.

-Designing distance-dependent Parameters
+Designing distance-dependent parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Although NEST comes with some pre-defined functions that can be used to
-create distributions of distance-dependent Parameters, there is no limit
+create distributions of distance-dependent parameters, there is no limit
-to how Parameters can be combined.
+to how parameters can be combined.

 ..
-TODO: reference to Parameter documentation
+TODO: reference to parameter documentation

-As an example, we will now combine some Parameters to create a new Parameter that is
+As an example, we will now combine some parameters to create a new parameter that is
 linear (actually affine) with respect to the displacement between the nodes, of the form

 .. math:: p = 0.5 + d_x + 2 d_y.

 \ where :math:`d_x` and :math:`d_y` are the displacements between the source and
 target neuron on the x and y axis, respectively.
-The Parameter is then simply:
+The parameter is then simply:

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn_param_design #}